supersambo/papis-tui/README.md

 \* *beware of feature creep*
 \*\* *let papis handle these*

-# Known bugs
-- papis-tui fails the first time after the papis cache was cleared (`papis --cc`).
-This makes papis-tui practically unusable if you have papis configured not to use the cache at all `use-cache = False`.
-- info window fails on some special characters (not sure which ones exactly), which causes papis-tui to crash completely

 # See also
 There are already quite a few document viewers/pickers, editor plugins for papis out there and there is even a built-in webapp: